 Fort Atkinson is a somewhat small city located in the state of Wisconsin.
-With a population of 12,426 people and six constituent neighborhoods, Fort Atkinson is the 66th largest community in Wisconsin.
+With a population of 12,505 people and six constituent neighborhoods, Fort Atkinson is the 66th largest community in Wisconsin.

-The citizens of Fort Atkinson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.63% of adults in Fort Atkinson having a bachelor's degree or advanced degree.
+The citizens of Fort Atkinson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.05% of adults in Fort Atkinson having a bachelor's degree or advanced degree.

-The per capita income in Fort Atkinson in 2010 was $26,213, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,852 for a family of four.
+The per capita income in Fort Atkinson in 2010 was $31,915, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $127,660 for a family of four.
 However, Fort Atkinson contains both very wealthy and poor people as well.

 The people who call Fort Atkinson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fort Atkinson residents report their race to be White, followed by Asian.
-Fort Atkinson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.32% of the city’s residents.
-Important ancestries of people in Fort Atkinson include Irish, Polish, Norwegian, and English.
+The greatest number of Fort Atkinson residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Fort Atkinson include German, Irish, Norwegian, Polish, and English.

 The most common language spoken in Fort Atkinson is English.
 Other important languages spoken here include Spanish and Polish.